Industry Kate Padiachy Industry Kate Padiachy

 Kate R

 Kate has nearly twenty years of experience in the publishing industry, and is the Rights Director at a leading literary agency.
 She has always worked on the agency side of the business, and her career has taken her from New York to London.
 Helping an author realise their vision for a work is one of her many passions, as are books and reading.
 Her role in selling an author’s work abroad gives her a keen eye for what a manuscript needs to find a publishing home and captivate readers.
 She has sold translation rights for a number of bestselling writers in genres as broad as crime/thriller, women’s fiction, literary, memoir, narrative non-fiction and the sciences.
-Kate is a Cornerstones industry editor.
+Kate is a Cornerstones Industry editor.

-Interests: commercial fiction, women’s fiction, rom-coms, historical fiction, crime, literary fiction, memoir and narrative non-fiction
+Interests: commercial fiction, women’s fiction, rom-coms, historical fiction, crime, literary fiction, memoir and narrative non-fiction.

 Read More